jarrodmillman/pose-stats/description.md

-We will undertake scoping activity that will look closely at how to create a Statistical Python OSE formed around our two pilot projects in the preparation of a Phase II proposal that would aim to build a sustainable and robust ecosystem.
+We will undertake scoping activity that will look closely at how to create a Statistical Python OSE formed around our two pilot projects in the preparation of a Phase II proposal that will aim to build a sustainable and robust ecosystem.
 The main deliverable for the current proposal will be the creation of a detailed plan documenting the need for the innovation within the current technological landscape, explaining why an OSE is the right approach,